nursh/Recipinator/README.md

 ## Description

-The project is a recipe book showing recipes, the user is able to create recipes and view them in the home page
+The project is a recipe book showing recipes, the user is able to create recipes and view them in the home page.

 ## Built with

 * React
 * Nodejs
+* PWA(Progressive Web Application) practices -> SWPrecache
 * Webpack
 * React-Semantic-UI
 * Firebase storage and database